henryexhenry/hexo_backup/source/_posts/98-Validate-Binary-Search-Tree.md

 ### Sol 1 recusive
 <!-- Thinking -->
+Acording to rule of BST, the current node must be larger than its left child and all of its offspring.

-pass upper and lower bound into recursive function and return a boolean value
+we can to pass the upper and lower boundary into a recursive function

 <!-- Coding -->
 ```python